Featured Articles

 Putting out an MVP in early development buys you time to gather data and gauge consumer interest, as did companies like Twitter, Oculus, and Dropbox.

-To prevent loss of time, money and expectation, a minimum viable product (MVP) can help you find your sweet spot.
+To prevent loss of time, money, and expectation, a minimum viable product (MVP) can help you find your sweet spot.

 What Exactly Is a Minimum Viable Product?

-The term, popularized by entrepreneur Eric Ries in his bestselling book, Lean StartUp, is a strategy for gaining critical feedback in the early and most crucial stages of product development.
+The term, popularized by entrepreneur Eric Ries in his bestselling book, Lean StartUp, is a strategy for gaining critical feedback in the early — and most crucial — stages of product development.

 “First-time entrepreneurs are stuck on the idea of perfection," he says.
 "They will spend months building and perfecting their vision.
 But, as soon as a product is tested in the real world, I guarantee that vision changes.
 You’re not building your product for yourself, you’re building it for others.
 An MVP allows you to observe how people react to the product and if it works the way you want it to work.
 While the core idea will remain the same, testing a raw product gives you the power of information to improve it.”

-Decide exactly what your unique selling point is, present it clearly to your customer and see how they respond.
+Decide exactly what your unique selling point is, present it clearly to your customers, and see how they respond.
 Rather than building a company first around a product that may or may not flop, putting out an MVP in early development buys you time to gather data and gauge relevant consumer interest.

 Companies Use MVPs in Different Ways

-Twitter was originally called Twittr and was developed to help Odeo, its founding company's employees communicate via text messages.
-The small scale company operated without hashtags, @ replies, or web access at first.
 Twitter co-founder Evan Williams, believes "any time you’re building a product, there are a million things you want to add to make it better, but the fact is the vast majority of them will not impact your success."
-It is better to start small and gradually improve features and integrate feedback so you can perfect each one individually.
+It is better to start small, gradually improve features, and integrate feedback so you can perfect each one individually.

 Zappos